 What This Means for UK Visitors

-If you're travelling from the UK and have Carousel of Progress on your Magic Kingdom itinerary, the window to catch the current version is closing.
-Flights from the UK to Orlando run year-round, with direct options from several major UK airports - but anyone planning a late 2026 or 2027 trip won't be able to see the existing show at all.
+If you're travelling from the UK and have Carousel of Progress on your Magic Kingdom itinerary, the window to catch the current version has gone.
+Flights from the UK to Orlando run year-round, with direct options from several major UK airports - but anyone booking a trip for the second half of 2026 through to spring 2027 won't be able to see the existing show at all.

 For help planning a Walt Disney World holiday from the UK - including current offers and how to get the most out of your budget - the Walt Disney World deals and discounts guide for UK guests is a useful starting point.
 You can also book direct with Disney to check what packages are available for your travel window.